 Lactation and Human Milk Feeding

 A support group located in Greenville for those who are feeding human milk in any way.
-Led by Hannah Heaton of Flat River Doulas they meet (further information to be determined and added)
+Led by Hannah Heaton of Flat River Doulas they meet every 3rd Friday of the month from 10-11:30am at the Greenville Church of the Nazarene.

 IBCLC serving the West Michigan area, with additional training in oral habilitation before and after revisions.